jamesdanielwhitford/replit.github.io/tutorials/37-build-breakout-with-kaboom.md

 onKeyPress("b", burp)
 ```

-Before we start developing our game, we'll remove the majority of this code, leaving the following lines:
+Before we start developing our game, let's remove most of this code, leaving only the following lines:

 ```javascript
 import kaboom from "kaboom";